About

 While the registers aid transparency, they have major flaws which impede the public’s ability to fully examine statements for conflicts of interest.

-One is that statements are published as separate pdf documents, which inhibits browsing and detailed scrutiny of the registers.
-Adding to these difficulties are the practices of some politicians who submit scanned and handwritten statements.
+One is that MPs' statements are published as separate pdf documents, which inhibits browsing and detailed scrutiny of the registers.
+Adding to these difficulties are the practices of some MPs who submit scanned and handwritten statements.

-So Open Politics has built a database of the interests of all 227 MPs and senators in the parliament, including ongoing updates to reflect statement alterations.
-This will enable the public to easily see how many interests each politician has disclosed and where those interests are concentrated.
+So in 2021 Open Politics began digitising the interests of all 227 MPs and senators in the parliament, including ongoing updates to reflect statement alterations, to enable the public to easily see how many interests each politician has disclosed and where those interests are concentrated.

 Unfortunately, due to other flaws with the registers we cannot provide a complete picture of all MPs’ and senators’ interests.
 Perhaps the biggest hole in the system is that senators, unlike MPs, are not required to publicly disclose the interests of their spouses/partners and dependent children.
 These interests are kept confidential by the Committee of Senators’ Interests and may only be disclosed if the committee determines there is a conflict of interest.